sarah-antillia/Augmented-ImageMask-Dataset-Multiple-Sclerosis-Brain-MRI/README.md

 └─masks
 </pre>
-The genetor script <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a> is really an offline dataset augmentation tool, which supports the following image transformation operations.<br>
+The genetor script <a href="./ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a> is really an offline dataset augmentation tool, which supports the following image transformations.<br>
 <pre>
 hflip
 deformation